parkjin-nim/tennis/README.md

 To set up your python environment to run the code in this repository, follow the instructions [here.](https://github.com/udacity/deep-reinforcement-learning#dependencies)

-And follow the instructions in `Tennis.ipynb` to get started with training your own agent!
+Then, just follow the instructions in `Tennis.ipynb` to get started with training your own agent!

 Once trained, the actor critic model weights are saved.
 For agent 0 in checkpoint_actor_0.pth and checkpint_critic_0.pth.
 For agent 1 in checkpoint_actor_1.pth and checkpint_critic_1.pth.